monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 MT-32 device emulation
 ********************************

 Some games which contain MIDI music data have tracks designed specifically for the Roland MT-32.
-ScummVM can emulate the MT-32 device, however you must provide the original MT-32 ROMs, taken from the MT-32 module, for the emulator to work.
+NovelVM can emulate the MT-32 device, however you must provide the original MT-32 ROMs, taken from the MT-32 module, for the emulator to work.
 These files are:

 - MT32_PCM.ROM - IC21 (512KB)
 - MT32_CONTROL.ROM - IC26 (32KB) and IC27 (32KB)

-Place these ROMs in the game directory, in your extrapath, or in the directory where your ScummVM executable resides.
-ScummVM also looks for ``CM32L_PCM.ROM`` and ``CM32L_CONTROL.ROM``—the ROMs from the CM-32L device—and uses these instead of the MT32 ROMs if they are available.
+Place these ROMs in the game directory, in your extrapath, or in the directory where your NovelVM executable resides.
+NovelVM also looks for ``CM32L_PCM.ROM`` and ``CM32L_CONTROL.ROM``—the ROMs from the CM-32L device—and uses these instead of the MT32 ROMs if they are available.

 .. note::

-    The MT-32 ROMs are copyrighted, and are not provided by ScummVM.
+    The MT-32 ROMs are copyrighted, and are not provided by NovelVM.
 These must be taken from your own MT-32 module.

-ScummVM uses the MT-32 emulator if it is set as the **Preferred device** or **Music device**, or if it is specified in the MT-32 tab when **Preferred device** or **Music device** is set to **<default>** and ScummVM chooses MT-32 output automatically.
+NovelVM uses the MT-32 emulator if it is set as the **Preferred device** or **Music device**, or if it is specified in the MT-32 tab when **Preferred device** or **Music device** is set to **<default>** and NovelVM chooses MT-32 output automatically.

-You don't need to enable **True Roland MT-32** in the MT-32 tab, ScummVM does this automatically.
+You don't need to enable **True Roland MT-32** in the MT-32 tab, NovelVM does this automatically.

 .. tip::